phildean/EPrime/README.md

 They are programmed in E-Prime 2 (EP2Pro2.0.10.356)

-- **except those with _E3 at the end of the folder, which are programmed in E-Prime 3**
+- **except those with _E3 at the end of the folder, which are the E-Prime 2 scripts "converted" to E-Prime 3**

 Although these do run and function as experiments, and are based on descriptions of tasks within two published papers, they are to be used more as example scripts of a simple experiment, and some of the modifications that could help with EEG and MRI.